Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/azure-aad-auth-with-redis-py.md

 [Authenticate with Azure AD - Handle Re-Authentication](#authenticate-with-azure-ad-handle-re-authentication) This sample is recommended to users looking to build long-running applications that would like to handle re-authenticating with Azure AD upon token expiry.

-**Note:** The below sample uses the Azure Identity library's `ClientSecretCredential`.
+**Note:** The below sample uses the Azure Identity library's `DefaultAzureCredential`.
 The credential can be replaced with any of the other `TokenCredential` implementations offered by the azure-identity library.

 #### Authenticate with Azure AD: hello world